cuducos/findaconf/README.md

 We're using [Nose](https://nose.readthedocs.org) for testing.
 You might prefer to use `$ nosetest --rednose` for legibility.

-Nose has serious difficulties in finding tests in executable files, thus if you wanna change the permissions of the tests files just run: `$ chmod -x $(find findaconf/tests/ -name '*.py')`.
+Nose has serious difficulties in finding tests in non-executable files, thus if you wanna change the permissions of the tests files just run: `$ chmod -x $(find findaconf/tests/ -name '*.py')`.

 ## Contributing